ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 Ran all test suites.
 ```

+## Publishing the packages

+See [docs/publishing.md](docs/publishing.md) for the steps to publish the packages.
+# Publishing the packages

+To avoid collision with Pablos packages with the same names:

+- I created a branch `publish` to publish the packages
+- I set a remote `pl2425` to `https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl`
+- We set all the scopes in all the `package.json` files to `@ull-esit-pl-2425`
+- We used workspaces option `npm version -ws patch` to update the version of the packages
+- We used the workspaces option `npm publish -ws` to publish all the packages

+    The `prepublishOnly` script in the `package.json` file of the packages runs `npm run build`:
+- See the branch [crguezl](https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl) of the repo https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl to see an example of use of the published packages.

 ## Changes I remember I did

 - In `packages/babel-plugin-left-side/`, I  substituted the `import` in Pablo's version of the plugin by a `require`: